 For more information, visit our Voting Rights of New Yorkers with Felony Convictions page.

-If you were previously registered to vote and were sentenced to prison, you will need to re-register to vote once you have served your maximum sentence, are discharged from parole, or have received a voting restoration parsdon.
+If you were previously registered to vote and were sentenced to prison, you will need to re-register to vote once you have served your maximum sentence or are released on parole.

-You may still register and vote in New York if you have a federal felony conviction, or a felony conviction in another state – however, the governor’s ability to restore your right to vote upon release to or during parole supervision may not apply.
+You may still register and vote in New York if you have a federal felony conviction, or a felony conviction in another state.